MichaelHoste/sokoban/README.md

 License
 -----

-Jax is released under the MIT license.
+Sokoban is released under the MIT license.